rehierl/node-tree-outliner/1-1-2-order-theory/0-3-examples.md

 * sequence of people who hold a high office as head of state
 * or sequence of people who hold a title of nobility
-* answers the question - who ist next in line if one becomes incapacitated
+* answers the question - who is next in line if one becomes incapacitated

 succession planning